mattconway1984/pystuff/fun_async/README.md

 multiple event loops are strongly discouraged in Python 3.7.
 A reference to the currently-running loop object is obtained by calling asyncio.get_running_loop().

-    # Sleeping: The asyncio.sleep(delay) coroutine blocks for delay seconds.
+    1. Sleeping

+       The asyncio.sleep(delay) coroutine blocks for delay seconds.
 It's useful for simulating blocking I/O.

-    # Initiating the Main Event Loop: The canonical entrance point to an asyncio
+    2. Initiating the Main Event Loop

-        program is asyncio.run(main()), where main() is a top-level coroutine.
+       The canonical entrance point to an asyncio program is asyncio.run(main()), where main() is a top-level coroutine.
        Calling asyncio.run() implicitly creates and runs an event loop.
 The loop object has many useful methods, including loop.time(), which returns a float representing the current time, as measured by the loop's internal clock.
        Note: The asyncio.run() function cannot be called from within an existing event loop.
 Therefore, it is possible that you see errors if you're running the program within a supervising environment, such as Anaconda or Jupyter, which is running an event loop of its own.

 Gathering Awaitables
 --------------------